zordius/fluxex/examples/03-service/README.md

 2. npm install
 3. npm start
 4. browse http://localhost:3001/search?q=pizza
-5. click the inputbox and search anything!
+5. click the inputbox and search anything, enjoy the pjax!
+You can also click on sample search links to see the pjax.

 What's in this example
 ----------------------